telerik/ajax-docs/getting-started/installation/included-assemblies.md

 |`Telerik.Windows.Documents.Spreadsheet.dll`|The main assembly for the spreadsheet processing.
 It is needed for processing XLSX, CSV, TXT documents.
 |`Telerik.Windows.Documents.Spreadsheet.FormatProviders.OpenXml.dll`|Allows you to import or export the spreadsheet document model from or to XLSX.
 |`Telerik.Windows.Documents.Fixed.dll`|Needed for processing PDF documents.
-|(Optional) `Telerik.Windows.Documents.CMapUtils.dll`|Provides a default implementation for getting the data of a predefined CMap table by a given name.
+|`Telerik.Windows.Documents.CMapUtils.dll`|(Optional) Provides a default implementation for getting the data of a predefined CMap table by a given name.
 Include a reference to it only if you need to process documents with [CMap tables](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/concepts/cmaps).
 |`Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.dll`|Allows you to export spreadsheets (`XLSX`, `CSV`) to PDF.
 |`Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls.dll.nupkg`|Allows you to work with `XLS` spreadsheet documents.